 Crazy Climber is considered to be a precursor to the platformer genre.
 It has a special place in my heart, because it was the very first video game I ever played.
 You can read more about it my retro story about an 80s arcade machine.

 The player controls a guy who is trying to climb to the top of a skyscraper.
 While doing so, you need to skillfully avoid different obstacles like opening and closing windows, falling items (flower pots anyone?), peculiar creatures, etc.

 It is a classic that was re-released for the PS4 in 2014.

 Ikaruga (developed by Treasure, published by Sega; arcade 2001)

 I first talked about Ikaruga on my post about the 10 best Dreamcast games.
-Thought the very first version was released in 2001 for Japanese arcades.
+Though the very first version was released in 2001 for Japanese arcades.

 Shinra, who is a rebellious pilot, fights an enemy nation with the Ikaruga – a specially designed craft that can flip polarities – black or white.
 Bullets of the same color as the fighter are absorbed, while those of the opposite color deal damage and kill the player.